Why endometriosis destroys marriages?

 - What are the stages?

 - What is adenomyosis and how is it related to endometriosis?

 - Why do some women develop severe endo and others don’t?

 - Does endometriosis cause infertility?

 - Do types and stages affect the treatment?

 - Recurrence of endometriosis after excision surgery.

-Let’s go deeper into endometriosis in marriage and divorce that often occurs.
+Let’s go deeper into endometriosis in marriage and divorce which often occurs.
 In a nutshell, I pointed out why endometriosis destroys marriages, let’s discuss these issues one by one…

 Endometriosis brings a risk of infertility.
 Endometriosis doesn’t always cause infertility, there is a risk, although the cause is not fully yet established.
 Even with severe endometriosis, natural conception is possible.
 On average 60-70% of women with endometriosis can get pregnant.

 Unfortunately, this wasn’t the case for my wife, who has stage IV deep infiltrating endometriosis.
-M also has fibromyalgia that she was diagnosed with the following year of an endometriosis diagnosis.
+M also has fibromyalgia which she was diagnosed with the following year of an endometriosis diagnosis.